gkozyryatskyy/evm-history/README.md

 ```
 # build with local profile, without tests, with docker image build
+# (!!!)
+Use java 21 to build, because lombok do not support java 23+
 mvn clean install
 # with tests, test using dev services, so no need to run any infra
 mvn clean install -DskipTests=false